Darkfrobozz/stainless_testing/README.md

 }.ensuring(res => res >= 1)
 ```

-### External theorems
+### Theorems
 Sometimes, some properties cannot be expressed using just preconditions and postconditions.
-In such cases, we define **external functions** that serve as theorems.
+In such cases, we define **separate functions** that serve as theorems.
 For example, let's prove that the factorial function is increasing.
 ```scala
 def factorialIncreasing(n: BigInt, m: BigInt): Unit = {